faelys/pashage/README.md

   characters
 - `-q` or `--qrcode`: display the secret as a QR-code instead of using the standard output
+- `-t` or `--try`: display the secret and ask for confirmation before storing it into the database

 Environment:
 - `CLICOLOR`: when set to a non-empty value, use ANSI escape sequences to